nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to view all orders made by a specific customer.
-2. User finds the customer index from the customer list.
+1. User finds the customer index from the customer list.
-3. User inputs command to list all orders, by the index of customer in customer list.
+2. User inputs command to list all orders, by the index of customer in customer list.
-4. SellSavvy retrieves a list of all orders made by specified customer.
+3. SellSavvy retrieves a list of all orders made by specified customer.
-5. SellSavvy displays the orders in a list in GUI.
+4. SellSavvy displays the orders in a list in GUI.

 Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 SellSavvy detects that there are no customers with the specified index.
-    * 3a1.
+    * 2a1.
 SellSavvy displays an error that the customer index is invalid.

     Use case ends.